Watermelon-froyo/Watermelon-froyo/README.md

 # Iodine / Chemical .
 Male .
 17yrsold

 ## Hello!
 I'm Iodine or Chemical.
 I don't care what you call me as long as it's appropriate!!
 ## If you use numbers in your text or weird fancy font this isn't personal but I won't interact with you.
-I struggle with ENglish as it is and it'll just make it harder for me to understand you.
+I struggle with English as it is and it'll just make it harder for me to understand you.